Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks: Problem Definition and Notations

 Note that this paper adopts the flow orientation that power flows from the root (node $0$) towards the leaves\footnote{Our formulation is different from \cite{gan2015exact, huang2017sufficient}, which assume the flow orientation that power flows from a leaf to the root.
 But it is shown in \cite{low2014convex1} that there is a bijection between the models of two flow orientations.}.
 Hence, tuple $(i,j)$ refers to a directed edge, where node $i$ is a parent of $j$.
 Denote the path from the root $0$ to node $j$ by $\cP_j$.

-Instead of assigning a single power ejection to each node, this paper considers a general setting where a set of users are attached to each node.
+Instead of assigning a single power extraction to each node, this paper considers a general setting where a set of users are attached to each node.
 Each user can control his power demand individually.
 Let $\cN$ be the set of all users, where $|\cN|=n$.
 Denote the set of users attached to node $j$ by $\cU_j \subseteq \cN$.
 Let the set of users within subtree $\cT_j$ be $\cN_j \triangleq \cup_{j\in\cV_j} \cU_j$.
 Denote the path from root $0$ to user $k$ by $\cP_k$.

 The demand for user $k$ is represented by a complex number $s_k\in \CC$.
 Among the users, some have discrete (inelastic) power demands, denoted by $\cI \subseteq\cN$.
 A discrete demand $s_k$, for $k\in \cI$, takes values from a discrete set $\hat \cS_k \subseteq \CC$.
-We assume $\hat \cS_k\triangleq \{\bzero,\overline s_k\}$, where a demand $s_k$ can be either completely satisfied at level $\overline s_k \in \CC$ or dropped, e.g., a piece of equipment that is either switched on with a fixed power rate or off.
+We assume $\hat \cS_k\triangleq \{\bzero,\overline s_k\}$, where a demand $s_k$ can be either completely satisfied at level $\overline s_k \in \CC$ or dropped, e.g., a piece of equipment that is either switched on with a fixed power rate or off\footnote{We make such assumption for simplicity.
+However, an extension to any set of discrete demands can be done in a straightforward forward manner, by replacing the binary decision variable $x_k\in\{0,1\}$ by $x_{k,s}$ for $s\in\hat\cS_k$ such that $\sum_{s\in\cS_k}x_{k,s}=1$.}.
 The rest of users, denoted by $\cF \triangleq \cN\backslash\cI$, have continuous demands, defined by convex sets $\cS_k$, for $k\in \cF$; a typical example is a set defined by box constraints: $\cS_k \triangleq \{s_k \in \CC \mid \underline s_k \le s_k \le \overline s_k \}$, for given lower and upper bounds $\underline s_k$ and $\overline s_k$.
 We consider only {\it consumer}\footnote{On the other hand, when some of the {\it continuous} users are {\it supplies} (such as in distributed generation), our approximation algorithm for the discrete users with a good approximation guarantee so far cannot be generalized in a straightforward manner (see the footnote in the proof of Lemma~\ref{feas}).} users, such that $\re(s_k)\ge 0$ (but $\im(s_k)$ may be negative) for all $k\in \cN$.
 This assumption is justified for discrete demands in Sec.~\ref{sec:hard}, as we show fundamental difficulties of OPF when it has discrete control variables for both demand ($\re(s_k)\ge 0$) and supply ($\re(s_k)\le 0$).
+Fig.~\ref{fig:o1} shows a pictorial illustration of a single link topology with multiple users.

 Let $v_j$ and $\ell_{i,j}$ be the voltage and current magnitude square at node $j$ and edge $(i,j)$, respectively.
 Let $S_{i,j}$ be the power flowing from node $i$ towards node $j$.
 Note that $S_{i,j}$ is not symmetric, namely, $S_{i,j} \ne S_{j,i}$.